Crocodile Bushcamp is all about walking safaris…

 Usual board basis: Full Board

-Food quality: Crocodile offers good food produced in a small bush kitchen.
-On our last visit (September 2012) we arrived in time for lunch, which was served buffet-style in the main area.
-We had a choice of coronation chicken, aubergine lasagna, coleslaw, stuffed eggs, bean salad and green salad.
-Desert was a light but tasty amarula and fruit mousse with cream.
+On our last visit, in June 2013, we arrived in time for lunch, which was served buffet-style in the main area.
+We had a choice of chicken goujons, vegetable and bacon quiche, pasta salad, coleslaw, mini sweetcorn cobs and a green salad.
+Dessert was a light but tasty Amarula and fruit mousse with cream.

-Later in the evening, after returning from the afternoon walk, dinner is served.
-We had a bean soup starter, followed by beef fillet served with potatoes and cauliflower cheese.
-Desert was a tasty chocolate mousse.
+After returning from the afternoon walk, we were served dinner: a green bean soup, followed by beef fillet with potatoes, vegetables and a green salad, and rounded off with a tasty chocolate mousse.

 A very early morning breakfast is served around the campfire.
-On our visit there was a choice of cereal, fruit juice and a cold platter of sausages, hard boiled eggs and tomato.
-Tea and coffee is also available.
+On our visit there was a choice of cereal, toast and a cold platter of ham, cheese, pickles and tomato, as well as tea, coffee and juice.

 Dining style: Group Meals